foundgen-bio/iccv2025/_pages/home.md

 ## Technical Program Committee
-*Call for Reviewers*: If you are interested in contributing to our paper review process, please complete the [sign-up form].
+Call for Reviewers: If you are interested in contributing to our paper review process, please complete the [sign-up form](https://forms.gle/9nsmoFR9bjaP68vW6).
 We will publicly acknowledge our program committee members.
 Your expertise and time dedicated to this effort are greatly appreciated and crucial to the success of the workshop.

+## Contact
+If you have any questions, please contact hatef.otroshi@idiap.ch